-For a relatively small town, Walpole certainly has its fair share of restaurants and bars, including a couple of Irish pubs, one of which is just south of the town center and the other being in the heart of the center.
+For a relatively small town, Walpole certainly has its fair share of restaurants and bars, including a few Irish pubs, one of which is just south of the town center and the other being in the heart of the center.
 And while both of those spots serve good food and well-poured pints, lovers of Irish pubs should not overlook another spot in this southwestern suburb of Boston, namely Finnegan's Wake, a pub that used to be housed in a hard-to-find basement room behind the center and which is now a bit more out in the open a short distance north of the downtown area--and while it has lost a bit of the coziness of its old home, it remains an appealing dining and drinking spot with good food, good drink, and a friendly vibe to it.

-Finnegan's Wake is a real hidden gem that locals tend to frequent, but folks outside of Walpole generally don't know about.
-The food is good, the prices are mostly reasonable, the service is friendly and efficient, and there is plenty of street parking in Walpole Center, which is a short distance up the hill from the building.
-Sure, the other pubs in town are definitely worth checking out, but if you like to go to places that feel like no one else in the world knows about, Finnegan's Wake will probably fit the bill.
+Finnegan's Wake is not quite the hidden gem that it used to be, but it remains a comfortable place that neighborhood folks tend to frequent.
+The food is solid, the prices are reasonable, service is friendly and efficient, and there is plenty of parking at its present location since it is in a shopping center.
+Sure, the other pubs in town are definitely worth checking out, but if you like to go to restaurants and bars that feel like true local hangouts, Finnegan's Wake will probably fit the bill.